ErikHen/PictureRenderer/README.md

             Sizes = new[] { "150px" },
             AspectRatio = 1  //square image (equal height and width).
         };

+    // Multi-image
+    // Show different images depending on media conditions (e.g. different image for mobile sized screen). public static readonly ImageSharpProfile SampleImage2 = new() {
+        MultiImageMediaConditions = new[] { new MediaCondition("(min-width: 1200px)", 600), new MediaCondition("(min-width: 600px)", 300) },
+        AspectRatio = 1.777
+    };
 }
 ```

-* **SrcSetWidths** – The different image widths you want the browser to select from.
+* **SrcSetWidths (for single image)** – The different image widths you want the browser to select from.
 These values are used when rendering the srcset attribute.
+Ignored when rendering multiple images.
-* **Sizes** – Define the size (width) the image should be according to a set of “media conditions” (similar to css media queries).
+* **Sizes (for single image)** – Define the size (width) the image should be according to a set of “media conditions” (similar to css media queries).
 Values are used to render the sizes attribute.
+Ignored when rendering multiple images.
+* **MultiImageMediaConditions (for multi image)** - Define image widths for different media conditions.
 * **AspectRatio (optional)** – The wanted aspect ratio of the image (width/height).
 Ex: An image with aspect ratio 16:9 = 16/9 = 1.777.
 * **CreateWebpForFormat (optional)** - The image formats that should be offered as webp versions.
 Jpg format is aded by default.
 * **Quality (optional)** - Image quality.
 Lower value = less file size.
 Not valid for all image formats.
 Default value: `80`.
 * **FallbackWidth (optional)** – This image width will be used in browsers that don’t support the picture element.
-Will use the largest SrcSetWidth if not set.
+Will use the largest width if not set.
 * **ImageDecoding (optional)** - Value for img element `decoding` attribute.
 Default value: `async`.
 * **ImgWidthHeight (optional)** - If true, `width` and `height` attributes will be rendered on the img element.